 And this is precisely why you need to give employees actionable information on reporting an email scam.
 As part of your phishing awareness training, you need to remind employees that you want them to report phishing messages and immediately let you know if they have fallen victim to an email scam.

 To report an email scam, do the following:

 Report the email scam to your IT department and manager

 Make sure employees are aware of the corporate security policy on how to report an email scam.
 As part of your ongoing cyber security awareness campaign, remind employees through email newsletters, posters, and other communication tools to report email scams and who they should contact.

 Report the email scam to the email provider

-Most email providers have built-in mechanisms that makes it easy to report an email scam.
-The report phishing button can be enabled in Outlook, Gmail, Yahoo! and other email clients.
+Most email providers have built-in mechanisms that make it easy to report an email scam.
+The report phishing button can be enabled in Outlook, Gmail, Yahoo!, and other email clients.

 If employees are checking their personal email at work, make sure they have enabled the report phishing button and remind them that you want them to be proactive against phishing (even in their personal inbox).

 Report the email scam to a governing body